techsoft3d/ts3d-hc-collabServer/README.md

 ```

-### Camera Syncing and User Avatars
+### Camera and Selection Syncing
 By default the webviewer camera is automatically synced across clients.
 This can be turned off with `hcCollab.setSyncCamera(false)`.
-If you then also activate the camera widgets for the other users with `hcCollab.setShowCameraWidgets(true)` you can see the camera viewpoint of each user in the room, including the users name.
-Clicking on the name will take you to the users camera viewpoint.

-Make sure to call 'hcCollab.handleResize()' when the webviewer container changes size if camera widgets are active to ensure correct widget positioning.
+It is also possible to disable syncing of the selections with `hcCollab.setSyncSelection(false)`.

 ### Handling Collaboration UI
-The demo project shows how to populate a list of user as well as handle chat messages by specifiying a callback function to the `hcCollab.setMessageReceivedCallback()` function.
+The demo project shows how to populate a list of user as well as handle chat messages by specifiying a callback function to the `hcCollab.registerMessageReceivedCallback()` function.
 Using this callback you can detect if a new user has joined the room, an existing user has disconnected or a new text message has been received.
 See below for an example on how to handle those messages: